cabloy/zova/zova-docs/guide/techniques/model/introduction.md

 ## Create Model Bean

 Model beans can be created through Cli commands.
-For example, create a Model Bean `todo` in the a-demo module
+For example, create a Model Bean `todo` in the demo-basic module

 ```bash
 $ zova :create:model todo --module=demo-basic